 Results

 Science is confirming what practitioners of OM have known for years – OM has enormous benefits to physical, mental and emotional health.
-6 peer-reviewed, IRB-approved studies have been performed to date, with results still emerging.
+Seven IRB-approved studies have resulted in five peer-reviewed publications to date, with results still emerging.
 Some of the top findings include:

 Mystical experience on par with a moderate psilocybin dose.